DEAP/deap/doc/tutorials/start.rst

 Types
 -----
 The first thing to do is to think of the appropriate type for your problem.
-As we said above, DEAP enables you to build your own types, this is done with the :mod:`~deap.creator` module.
+Then, instead of looking in the list of available types, DEAP enables you to build your own.
+This is done with the :mod:`~deap.creator` module.
 Creating an appropriate type might seems overwhelming but the creator makes it very easy.
 In fact, this is usually done in a single line.
 For example, the following creates a :class:`FitnessMin` class